 Various vegetarian restaurants here serve roti with vegetables like soy, beans, potato, cauliflower, and many more.
 You can choose any vegetable dish from their menu and savor it any time of the day.
 It is suitable for vegans too.

 3) Veg Momo

 Another vegetarian food to splurge on is Veg momo.
 Momo is one of the most celebrated foods in Nepal.
 Kathmandu, Bhaktapur, and Lalitpur are the best food places in Nepal where veg momo is available at almost any corner around.
 Hotels and restaurants at trekking destinations also have momo on their menus.

 Steamy hot momos dipped in spicy momo sauce is a heavenly dish that you won’t be able to resist.
 There are varieties of Momo dishes to choose such as c momo, jhol momo, sadeko momo, stem momo, and so on.

 Veg momo usually has a mixture of ingredients like cabbage and paneer.
 Similarly, the mouth-watering momo achar enhances the taste of momo dumplings.

 The momo achar varies with restaurants.
 They use their own recipes to prepare the momo achaar.
 There are several momo hubs in Kathmandu.
-You can find momo stations at Thamel, Basantapur, Baneshwor, Bouddha, Jhamsikhel easily.
+You can find Momo stations at Thamel, Basantapur, Baneshwor, Bouddha, and Jhamsikhel easily.

 4) Jeri Swari

 If you have a sweet tooth then you will certainly love Jeri Swari.
-Jeri Swari is counted as sweets though they are different from regular sweets.
+Jeri Swari is counted as sweet though they are different from regular sweets.